About Johnson Johnson Lucas & Middleton

 Fairness.
 Justice.
 Respect.

 Johnson Johnson Lucas & Middleton has deep roots in Oregon and an equally deep commitment to civil justice.
-The firm’s founder, Art Johnson, has been an active member of the Oregon State Bar since 1953, when he returned to Oregon following graduation from Harvard Law School and service in the US Air Force.
+The law firm’s founder, Art Johnson, has been an active member of the Oregon State Bar since 1953 when he returned to Oregon following graduation from Harvard Law School and served in the US Air Force.
 Together with his father, brother, and close friend, Jim Harrang, Art Johnson built the Eugene, Oregon, firm of Johnson, Johnson & Harrang.
 That firm was quickly recognized throughout Oregon for providing excellent representation and professionalism.